dillan-py/pihole-dnscrypt-pivpn/setup.md

 -
   **IMPORTANT** (do not skip)
 If Pi-hole provides IPv6:
-- Disable IPv6 DHCP and RA on your router
+- Disable IPv6 DHCP and RA on your router - SLAAC comes from RA, not DHCPv6 (DHCPv6 ≠ RA)
 - Never run two RA servers
 Failure to do this causes:
 - IPv6 instability